Nevenall/sufficient-reason/System/Magick.md

   d4      | Within a neighborhood          | A fresh body sample of your target. d6      | Within a large city            | A boon companion.
 A meaningful possession of your target. d8      | Within a state                 | A casual friend.
 A possession of your target. d10     | Within a large country         | A casual acquaintance.
-A object your target touched.
+A object your target once touched.
+  d12     | Within a continent             | A distant relation
-  d12     | Within a continent             | Distance.
-One trivial kind of relation.
-These are the same color object.
-We are both human. d12, d6 | Anywhere on earth              | No object, only a concept that relates to your target.
+  d12, d4 | Within a hemisphere            |
+  d12, d6 | Anywhere on earth              | No object, only a concept that relates to your target.

   Table: Targeting Magick by Distance or Relation with Correspondence